 Perpetual globetrotters and authors of some 60 travel guidebooks, countless travel and food stories, and thousands of hotel and restaurant reviews, Terence Carter and Lara Dunston have experienced 70 countries since they started travelling together in the late 1980s.

-Lara and Terence’s words and pictures have appeared in magazines, newspapers and websites around the world, including The Guardian, The Independent, The Telegraph, National Geographic Traveler (UK and US), CNN Travel, Travel+Leisure Asia, Australian Gourmet Traveller, Delicious, Feast, Get Lost, Wanderlust, Sunday Times Travel Magazine, Hemispheres, Lifestyle+Travel, Voyeur, Ritz-Carlton magazine, Four Seasons magazine, Bangkok Airways’ Fah Thai, Emirates’ Open Skies, Gulf Air’s Gulf Life, Jazeera Airways’ J magazine, Garuda’s Colours, Qatar Airway’s Oryx, Thai Airways’ Sawasdee, Silk Air magazine, Dusit Hotel’s EIGHT, Business Traveller, Executive Traveller, Paperplane, Fibers, Connect, Voyageur, M Lifestyle, Ocean, Interval, Southeast Asian Globe, Cape+Kantary, BBC History, The National, Sydney Morning Herald, Melbourne Age, Sunday Telegraph, USA Today, and have been syndicated in dozens of newspapers in the USA, from the Houston Chronicle to Chicago Tribune.
+Lara and Terence’s words and pictures have appeared in magazines, newspapers and websites around the world, including The Guardian, Australian Gourmet Traveller, Delicious, Feast, Get Lost, Travel+Leisure Asia, DestinAsian, Wanderlust, Conde Nast Traveller China, CNN Travel, AFAR, National Geographic Traveler (UK and US), The Independent, The Telegraph, Sunday Times Travel Magazine, International Traveller, Hemispheres, Lifestyle+Travel, Voyeur, Ritz-Carlton magazine, Four Seasons magazine, Bangkok Airways’ Fah Thai, Emirates’ Open Skies, Gulf Air’s Gulf Life, Jazeera Airways’ J magazine, Garuda’s Colours, Qatar Airway’s Oryx, Thai Airways’ Sawasdee, Silk Air magazine, Dusit Hotel’s Eight, Business Traveller, Executive Traveller, Paperplane, Fibers, Connect, Voyageur, M Lifestyle, Ocean, Interval, Southeast Asian Globe, Cape+Kantary, BBC History, The National, Sydney Morning Herald, Melbourne Age, Sunday Telegraph, USA Today, the Phnom Penh Post, and have been syndicated in dozens of newspapers in the USA, from the Houston Chronicle to Chicago Tribune.

-Together the couple have written and updated, and Terence has photographed over 60 guidebooks for Lonely Planet, Dorling Kindersley, Rough Guides, AA Guides, Thomas Cook, Insight, Footprint, and Hedonist’s Guides.
+Together the couple have written, updated and contributed to, and Terence has photographed, over 60 guidebooks for Lonely Planet, Dorling Kindersley, Rough Guides, AA Guides, Thomas Cook, Insight, Footprint, Fodors, and Hedonist’s Guides.
 They have also contributed to inspirational coffee table books for Lonely Planet, including The Travel Book, The Asia Book, and Blue List, and Lara wrote for Rough Guides Clean Breaks.
 They currently have several books in development, including two cookbooks.